 Markets: Property, International development assistance, Transport

 It is estimated that in the year 1800, 3% of the world’s population lived in cities.
 By 1900, that number had reached 14% and by 2000, it had risen to 47%.1 Urbanisation has continued apace, with the tipping point reached in 2007, a year in which demographers estimated that the majority of the planet’s population was living in cities.
 This trend is unlikely to cease, and the UN Department of Economic and Social Affairs’ Population Division estimates that by 2030, 5 billion people, or 60% of the world’s population, will be ‘urbanised’.

-Markets: PropertyExpertise: Environmental and community planning
+Markets: PropertyExpertise: Environmental management, Precincts and estates, Urbanisation, Infrastructure design

 Smart urban planning and management strives to go beyond delivering ‘basic needs’.

 Markets: PropertyExpertise: Precincts and estates, Building design, Urbanisation

 On 2013’s World Environment Day themed “Think.Eat.Save”, Digby Hall, Aurecon Senior ESD Specialist, shares some challenging and achievable goals to reduce food wastage and improve communities negatively impacted by global consumption.

 An interview with Stephen Logan, Aurecon Technical Director Buildings on performance-based approach to allow design flexibility and improve stadia fire safety.